 Your WordPress website needs to be hosted somewhere.
-There are thousands of web hosts vying for your business, so we’ve put together a list of the best web hosting services and the best WordPress hosting to help you choose.
+There are thousands of web hosts vying for your business, so make sure to refer to our guides to the best web hosting services and the best WordPress hosting to help you choose.

-Almost all web hosts will support WordPress, but you do need a host that supports scripting languages and protocols including PHP 7.4 (or greater), HTTPS, and either MySQL or MariaDB.
-You’ll probably want to upload files to the server, so FTP support is also useful.
+Almost all web hosts will support WordPress, but you do need a host that supports scripting languages and protocols including PHP 7.4 (or greater), HTTPS, and either MySQL or MariaDB database management systems.
+You’ll probably want to upload files to the server, so FTP (file transfer protocol) support is also useful.

 Step 2: Download WordPress from WordPress.org